-- The South Park episode "Medicinal Fried Chicken," which as a Shout-Out to Scarface, treats KFC food as a G-Rated Drug as fast food became illegal in low-income areas in Colorado at the same time that medicinal marijuana becomes legal.
+- The South Park episode "Medicinal Fried Chicken," which as a Whole-Plot Reference to Scarface, treats KFC food as a G-Rated Drug as fast food became illegal in low-income areas in Colorado at the same time that medicinal marijuana becomes legal.
 Cartman is hopelessly addicted to KFC and starts working as muscle for a dealer, then ends up taking over and orders more product from the Colonel than he can possibly sell to feed his addiction.
 This results in a shoot-out between his grade school gang, the Colonel's thugs, and the FBI.

 - On The Grim Adventures of Billy & Mandy, Billy sells magical chocolates door to door, but he starts eating his own product and is soon hooked.
 Being magical chocolates, they eventually turn him into chocolate, at which point he starts eating himself.
 The dealer, a sailor made of chocolate, admits that this happens every time.